Aesthetica of a Rogue Hero Season 2: Release date, news and rumors

 No date is available, considering the lack of information circulating.

-It is safe to assume that there will never be a second season for Aesthatica of a Rogue Hero.
+It is safe to assume that there will never be a second season for Aesthetica of a Rogue Hero.
 The studio went under, the demand was nonexistent, and the title never experienced popularity with his three mediums.
-No Production Committee would pick it nowadays, considering the lack of financial value the project would have.
+No production committee would pick it nowadays, considering the lack of financial value the project would have.